mxaddict/www.codedmaster.com/content/blog/2026-01-25-a-look-back-at-coinhive.md

 negative reputation became so overwhelming that any site using Coinhive, even legitimately, was viewed with suspicion.

-This, combined with a major crash in Monero's value, made the service financially unviable.
-In March 2019, Coinhive announced it was shutting down.
+This, combined with a Monero hard fork that cut the service's hash rate by more than half and a crash of over 85% in Monero's value, made the service financially unviable.
+In February 2019, Coinhive announced it was shutting down, and the miner stopped for good on March 8, 2019.
 The dream of a simple, ad-free monetization solution was over.

 ## Final Thoughts: A Sobering Lesson